Netflix/metaflow-docs/docs/production/scheduling-metaflow-flows/scheduling-with-airflow.md

 python debug.py run --with kubernetes
 ```

 Alternatively, you can change the name of the flow temporarily, e.g. from DebugFlow to DebugFlowStaging.
-Then you can run `argo-workflows create` with the new name, which will create a separate staging flow on Argo Workflows.
+Then you can run `airflow create` with the new name, which will create a separate staging flow on Airflow.
 You can also use the [`@project`](/production/coordinating-larger-metaflow-projects.md#the-project-decorator) decorator.

 You can test the staging flow freely without interfering with the production flow.
 Once the staging flow runs successfully, you can confidently deploy a new version to production.